 Zostavax Side Effects

-Note: This page contains side effects data for the generic drug zoster vaccine live.
-It is possible that some of the dosage forms included below may not apply to the brand name Zostavax.
+Note: This document contains side effect information about zoster vaccine live.
+Some of the dosage forms listed on this page may not apply to the brand name Zostavax.

 For the Consumer

-Applies to zoster vaccine live: parenteral for injection for sub-q use
+Applies to zoster vaccine live: subcutaneous suspension reconstituted

 For Healthcare Professionals